close menu

 The shortlist of people that inspire me and continue to shape who I am.

-My boyfriend
+My fiance

 Tomas Kosciuch

 Tomas and I first met in 2015, and got engaged in 2020.
 I'm looking forward to continuing the adventure of life with him, forever into the future.
 The world is big, and we want to experience it together.
-If he were a rock, he would be nice.
+If he were a rock, he would be gneiss.

 My sister